taktsun/dissimilarity-for-ESM-data/README.md

 # How should I prepare my data to calculate dissimilarity?
-- Target variables are in wide data format (i.e., each variable assigned to a column; see below on how to reshape data from long format to wide format)
+- Each target variable needs to be assigned to a separate column - see [example dataset above](#quickly-reproducing-edmunds-2-variable-dataset) as reference.
+If needed, at the end of this tutorial, there is a subsection on reshaping data.
 - There is a grouping variable ("ppnr", person in ESM study)
 - There is an observation number variable that does not repeat within a person ("triggerid", time point in ESM study)
 - Sort data first by group (person), then observation (time point) in ascending order